Oronda/practice/Assignment/conda.md

 ### Exporting the environment
 The command `conda env export > environment.yml` is used to export the current environment. when one types the `ls` command, the file environment.yml is seen.

+### Creating an environment from the yml file
+Use the command `conda env create -f environment.yml`